bytewhisperer11/Design-Patterns/README.md

 # Design Patterns

-This repository contains examples and notes for **design patterns** implemented in **TypeScript**.
+This repository contains examples and notes for **design patterns**.
 It is aimed at helping developers understand, apply, and practice design patterns in real-world scenarios.

 ---